giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 * Try to make containers as light as possible
 * Consider running descheduler
 * Ensure all container images (tags) are in the registry
-* Set resource limits (not a must have but could help)
+* Set resource request and limits (not a must have but could help)
 * Consider using pod priority preemption to ensure critical pods run always
 * Avoid using pods without backed up resource (deployment, daemonset, ...)
 * Avoid using local storage (or use it as cache)